Search Engine Marketing for B2B Brands

 Frequently Asked Questions About Search Engine Marketing

 The primary difference remains payment.
 Search Engine Optimization (SEO) focuses on earning unpaid, organic visibility, while Search Engine Marketing (SEM) traditionally refers to paid advertising like PPC.
-By 2026, however, AI-driven results from Google’s SGE blend these more than ever.
+Currently, AI-driven results from Google’s SGE blend these more than ever.
 An effective strategy uses SEO to build long-term authority and SEM for immediate, targeted traffic.
-They aren’t separate tactics; they are essential components of a unified digital presence.
+Rather than being separate tactics, they work together as a unified digital presence.

 How much should a B2B company spend on search engine marketing?